arjavpd/OnePiecePlanner/README.md

 I used github pages to publish the site.
 It is how you are able to see the site.
 I used github extensively through this project for storage and hosting puposes.

 I first created a basic outline and plan for the application (attached below).
 Then I went to work creating the various components.
-Finnally I wrapped up with polishing and styling.
+I had no prior experiance coding with ReactJS, so the learning curve was quite steep.
+It took some time, but eventually I was able to get a hang of it.
 I scoured online for tutorials, guides, and forums whenever I was stuck.
 By the end of the project, I relized I had become more efficient at finding key information than I was at the beginning.

 I really enjoyed making this application.
 I have learned a lot and am excited to learn new things by taking on new projects.